June Jackson

-Dame Temuranga Batley-Jackson (née Batley; 24 August 1939 – 28 March 2022), known as June Jackson, was a New Zealand community worker and public servant.
+Dame Temuranga Batley-Jackson (24 August 1939 – 28 March 2022), known as June Jackson, was a New Zealand community worker and public servant.

 Birth and early years

 Born Temuranga Batley to Barney and Huinga Batley, she grew up in Mahoenui in the King Country as a member of the Ngāti Maniapoto tribe.
 She moved to Wellington in her late teens.
 In 1971 she moved from Porirua to Māngere, Auckland.

 Career and awards

 She was chief executive officer of the Manukau Urban Māori Authority from 1986 to 2009, and a member of the New Zealand Parole Board from 1991 until her death.

 In 1990, Jackson received the New Zealand 1990 Commemoration Medal.
 She was one of 544 recipients of the New Zealand Suffrage Centennial Medal in 1993.
 In the 1996 Queen's Birthday Honours, she was appointed a Companion of the Queen's Service Order for public services.
 In the 2010 Birthday Honours, Jackson was appointed Dame Companion of the New Zealand Order of Merit, for services to Māori.